 Please send in a named water bottle for classroom use, this is additional to the lunchtime drink.
-If you wish, you may also send in a healthy snack for morning break.
+If you wish, you may also send in a named healthy snack for morning break.
 A piece of fruit or vegetable is provided for afternoon break.

 A named PE kit should remain in school all the time.
 The children will need a tracksuit and outside shoes.

 If you have any questions or queries, please feel free to make an appointment through the office, or send an email to email@example.com and someone will get back to you as soon as possible.